altaywtf/altay-dot-wtf/data/notes/self-control.md

 ---
+title: Self-control
-title: Self-control is an illusion
+oneliner: is an illusion...
 date: '2020-12-05T09:53:32Z'
 ---